 - understand APRA’s expectations;

-- identify any concerns APRA may have early on; and
+- identify any concerns APRA may have early on;

 The pace at which you progress through the pre-application stage is largely up to you.
-The licensing unit will expect you to keep APRA up-to-date on progress and will endeavour to engage with you in as timely a way as possible.
+The licensing team will expect you to keep APRA up-to-date on progress and we will endeavour to engage with you in as timely a way as possible.